 Two letters of recommendation (one from a faculty member if BS/BA, in last 5 years);

-A “letter of intent” explaining your background and interest in Urban and Regional Planning
+A “letter of intent” explaining your background and interest in Urban and Regional Planning;

 GRE is required with preferred minimum scores of 153 Verbal (59th percentile) and 144 Quantitative (18th percentile.)
 However, the MURP major will waive the GRE requirement if the student meets at least one of the following criteria:

-A completed master’s degree from a regionally accredited institution
+A completed master’s degree from a regionally accredited institution.

-A 3.25 or higher GPA in upper division undergraduate work from a regionally accredited institution
+A 3.25 or higher GPA in upper division undergraduate work from a regionally accredited institution.

 A doctorate (including professional degrees such as the JD and MD) from a regionally accredited institution.